dainst/file-index/README.md

 cp .env_template .env
 ```

-Adjust the `.env` file for your setup.
-The scripts read the connection info for the search index from the file.
+Adjust the `.env` file for your setup, the scripts read the connection info for the OpenSearch from this file.

 # Usage